 LG has said the "flexibility of the BBC's innovative HDR HLG technology makes it an excellent choice for broadcast HDR" and that when the test content has been broadcast to an LG 4K OLED TV "HDR HLG content looks more realistic, delivers greater depth and the deepest blacks".

-The BBC is now conducting a public trial with a 4 minute 4K Ultra HD clip of Planet Earth II via the iPlayer.
-The trial is currently only available on select TVs from Panasonic and will only be available to watch until early 2017.
-The BBC has said other TVs will be supported soon.
-The trial clip is being considered a "pubic UHD and HLG test" and some of the supported TVs don't have HDR, so they'll be a good test for the new technology.
+The BBC is conducted a public trial with a 4 minute 4K Ultra HD clip of Planet Earth II via BBC iPlayer.
+The trial clip is considered a "pubic UHD and HLG test" and some of the supported TVs don't have HDR, so they'll be a good test for the new technology.

 When will Hybrid Log Gamma be available at home?

-Hybrid Log Gamma content isn't available just yet, but the BBC has made Blue Planet II available to stream in Ultra HD with HLG through the iPlayer app on compatible TVs.
-Compatible sets include 2015, 2016 and 2017 models from Panasonic, LG, Hisense, Philips, Samsung and Sony.
+Hybrid Log Gamma content isn't widely available just yet, but the BBC has been testing it through BBC iPlayer - with 4K HDR Blue Planet II as the biggest streaming trial so far.
+Compatible sets included 2015, 2016 and 2017 models from Panasonic, LG, Hisense, Philips, Samsung and Sony.
 A complete list can be found here.
-However, the trial is only available until 9 January, so if you haven't already watched it, you best set some time aside to binge.
+However, the trial has now ended.

 While content may not be available, the good news is TV manufacturers are really getting onboard with the technology.
 Panasonic has confirmed that its top-of-the-range TVs going back to 2016 are in line for an update to support the technology, along with Sony, which has issued an update for all 2016 and 2017 4K HDR TVs.